vbotka/ansible-collection-freebsd/docs/source/examples/013/example-013.rst

 .. note::

-   * The inventory files in *hosts* are evaluated in alphabetical order.
+   * The inventory files in the directory *hosts* are evaluated in alphabetical order.

    * The jail *ansible_client* from *iocage_02* overrides the one from *iocage_01*